 Groundwork USA is thrilled to announce that five Groundwork Trusts have been awarded a total of $400,000 to engage community members in the transformation of brownfield sites into vibrant community assets through the Land Use Innovation Initiative.

-This initiative, made possible through a collaborative partnership between Groundwork USA, NPS-Rivers, Trails, and Conservation Assistance Program, the EPA’s Office of Brownfields and Land Revitalization, with additional funding support through Hydro Flask’s Parks For All program, creates opportunities for community members to play a leading role in the creation of new parks, green spaces, and community gardens in their neighborhoods.
+This initiative, made possible through a collaborative partnership between Groundwork USA, NPS-Rivers, Trails, and Conservation Assistance Program, the EPA’s Office of Brownfields and Land Revitalization, with additional funding support through Hydro Flask’s Parks For All program, creates opportunities for community members to play a leading role in the creation of new parks, recreational spaces, and community gardens in their neighborhoods.

-Land Use Innovation projects are selected based on their potential to spark innovation, leadership, and long-term investment in land revitalization in Groundwork communities.
+Land Use Innovation projects are selected based on their potential to spark innovation, leadership, and long-term investment in land revitalization.
 Through our first round of projects in 2022 -2024, seven Groundwork Trusts piloted creative strategies deepening resident engagement in planning processes.
 Groundwork Lawrence created a seasonal pop-up park on a former gas station lot.
 Groundwork Bridgeport launched a new virtual engagement platform to encourage residents to share their vision for an improved waterfront.
 And, Groundwork Rhode Island launched a compost education program on the site of their future commercial-scale compost hub.

 “The West End Compost Hub project will transform two abandoned brownfields into a medium-scale composting facility that will divert food waste from the landfill and connect more people to community composting and urban agriculture.
 Thanks to the LUI Grant, Groundwork Rhode Island can transform a vacant brownfield in Providence’s West End into a space shaped by the community, for the community,” says Amelia Rose, Executive Director of Groundwork Rhode Island.
 “This funding enabled us to engage with residents, businesses, schools, and other community members to amplify their voices in the project planning for the Hub and ensure their priorities are embedded in the vision.
 Congratulations to all the other LUI grant recipients in the Groundwork network!”